 Every type of lien will be fall under a combination of these two basic classifications.
 These are general or specific liens and voluntary or involuntary liens (also referred to as consensual and no-consensual liens).

-In contrast, a specific lien is one that attaches to a debtor’s particular asset.
-For example, a piece of real estate, or a car.
+In contrast, a specific lien is one that attaches to a specific asset.
+For example, a mortgage bank has a lien on the piece of real estate they financed the purchase of.
 In a specific lien, the asset was specifically offered as collateral in exchange for the loan or credit.

-When the borrower fails to make payments, the creditor’s remedy is limited to the value of that specific asset.
+When the borrower fails to make payments, a creditor’s specific lien is limited to the value of that specific asset.
 They can’t go after any unrelated assets that the borrower may have, like they can with a general lien.

 Voluntary vs. involuntary

+A voluntary lien refers to a lien used when the owner has given their consent.
 It may seem odd, since no one asks for a lien on their property.
-But if they buy a home and stop making their payments, that is essentially what they do.
-A mortgage is probably the most commonly known types of voluntary liens.
-The owner is agreeing to borrow money, allowing the lender to have a legal right (aka security interest) on their property.
+But anytime you finance the purchase of a piece of property with a loan, you are voluntarily giving the lender the right to a lien.
+If you buy a home and stop making your payments, you can expect the bank to enforce their lien.
+A mortgage is probably the most commonly known type of voluntary lien.
+The owner is agreeing to borrow money, allowing the lender to have a legal right (i.e. a security interest) on their property.

 Involuntary liens, on the other hand, are those placed on the property by someone without the consent of the property owner.
-This includes judgment liens and mechanics liens.
+These include judgment liens and mechanics liens.

 Types of property liens

-Tax liens are another type of lien that can be placed on real property.
-These are also involuntary general liens, created by statute.
+Tax liens are involuntary general liens, created by state or federal statute.
 If an individual or company fails to pay their taxes, federal or local, the IRS or some other government entity can place a lien on the property for the amount of unpaid taxes.

-A mortgage is a type of loan that is used to purchase or refinance a home.
+A mortgage lien is a type of voluntary specific lien, used when a bank lends money to purchase or refinance a home.
 Mortgages are “secured loans,” which creates a mortgage lien on the property.
 This means that the borrower promises some type of collateral to secure the loan in case they stop making payments.